LBHackney-IT/lbh-webmap-template/README.md

 git clone `https://github.com/LBHackney-IT/lbh-webmap-template.git`
 ```

-You will need a few helpers:
+You need a few helpers:

 * A file called `osdata.js` in `src/js/helpers`.
 This file contains the Ordnance Survey API key for the  OS basemaps.
-For more information, visit the Ordnance Survey Data Hub [Ordnance Survey Data Hub](https://osdatahub.os.uk/).
+For more information, visit the [Ordnance Survey Data Hub](https://osdatahub.os.uk/).
 * A file called `mapbox.js` in `src/js/helpers`.
 This file contains the Mapbox key for the Mapbox basemaps.
-For more information, visit the Mapbox site [Mapbox site](https://www.mapbox.com/maps).
+For more information, visit the [Mapbox website](https://www.mapbox.com/maps).
 * A file called `addressesProxy.js` in `src/js/helpers`.
 This file contains the proxy URL for the Hackney addresses API.
 * A file called `hackneyGeoserver.js` in `src/js/helpers`.
 This file contains the WFS/WMS URLs for the internal/external services.
 For more information, please see the prerequisites and the `hackneyGeoserver_template.js` file.
 * A file called `.npmrc` in the root of the project.
 This will give you access to the Font Awesome Pro packages.
-For more information, see the Installing the Pro version of Font Awesome instructions [the Installing the Pro version of Font Awesome instructions](https://fontawesome.com/v5.15/how-to-use/on-the-web/setup/using-package-managers).
+For more information, see [the Installing the Pro version of Font Awesome instructions](https://fontawesome.com/v5.15/how-to-use/on-the-web/setup/using-package-managers).